 How to Choose the Right Retirement Plan

 Knowing how to choose the right retirement plan takes a little homework and consideration.
 You’ll want to map out your future goals and retirement plans to help you choose the best plan for you.
-Make saving and contributing to these plans automatic to make it as easy as possible.
+Make saving and contributing to these plans automatically to make it as easy as possible.